saleae/SaleaeSocketApi/Doc/Logic Socket API Users Guide.md

 The function takes a struct that holds both the digital sample rate and the analog sample rate.

+### Get Selected Collection Sample Rate

+**Socket Command: get_sample_rate**

+This command returns the currently selected sample rate.
+It returns two numbers, the digital sample rate and the analog sample rate.
+These are delimited with a newline, and the response ends with a newline.

+Syntax: `get_sample_rate`

+Example: `get_sample_rate`

+The current sample rate is 1 MS/s, digital only.

+Response: `1000000\n0\n`

+**C# Function:** `SampleRate GetSampleRate()`

+The function returns a struct containing the current sample rates.

-### Get Avaliable Sample Rates
+### Get Available Sample Rates

 **Socket Command: get_all_sample_rates**

 This command returns all the available sample rate combinations for the current performance level and channel combination.
+Each newline is a separate sample rate pair.
+Analog and digital sample rates are separated by a comma.

 Example: `get_all_sample_rates`